 - Usually a combination of foam with a gel liquid or gel beads, but sometimes is a pure gel.

-- Like water pillows, these are good for sleepers who get very hot at night, as gel works to reduce heat transfer.
+- Like Mediflow and other high-end water pillows, these are good for those who get very hot at night, as gel works to reduce heat transfer.

-- Gel offers a bit more malleability than memory foam.
+- Gel offers a bit more malleability than visco memory foam.

-Remember to consider a cooling pillow’s construction and materials before making a decision.
+Remember to consider a pillow’s construction and materials before making a decision.

-Getting comfortable sleep isn’t solely dependent on staying cool throughout the night.
-When choosing a cooling pillow, you also need to consider how your choice works with your sleeping style.
-Most sleepers either love sleeping on their back, on their side or even laying on their stomach.
-Some sleepers may even exhibit a combination of sleeping styles, requiring a versatile pillow.
+Getting comfortable sleep isn’t solely dependent on staying cooler throughout the night.
+When choosing a cooling pillow for hot flashes, you also need to consider how your choice works with your sleeping style.
+Most of us either love sleeping on their back, on their side or even laying on their stomach.
+Some people may also exhibit a combination of sleeping styles, requiring a versatile pillow.

 It can be a real challenge getting a good night’s rest if you have to fight with your pillow in the night.
 You want to choose a pillow where you won’t have to continually struggle with readjusting, folding, or fluffing it to get comfortable.

 Making sure the spine is aligned correctly is a big deal for side sleepers.
 You want a pillow that cradle’s the head and neck yet still provides soft but firm support.
 Pillows that are overly soft may encourage stress on the neck’s pressure points, or leave you feeling like you are sinking continually into the pillow without end.

 If a pillow is too firm, or overly soft, it may cause your head and neck to recline at a weird angle, promoting muscle strain, tension, or pain after you wake up.
 One that is in the middle of the road, pliable enough to conform to the shape of the head and neck, while still offering gentle to moderate support is best.